acad2/pride/docs/mpre/base.md

 Wrapper
 --------
-	a class that will act as the object it wraps and as a base object simultaneously.
+	a class that will act as the object it wraps and as an Rpc_Enabled Base object simultaneously.

 Default values for newly created instances: